Qualifications and durations

 - Growth Theory

-- Public Economics
+- Financial Economics

 English Language requirements

-Certificates must be dated to within two years of the start of the programme of study.
+Certificates must be dated to within two years of the start of the course of study.

-If you wish to improve your English proficiency before commencing your studies, pre-sessional language training can be arranged through the English Language Centre.
+If you wish to improve your English proficiency before commencing your studies, pre-sessional language training can be arranged through the Academic Skills Centre.

 Two references are required.
 At least one of these must be an academic reference.

 Potential sources of funding

-We suggest you apply before the following dates if you wish to study this programme:
+We suggest you apply before the following dates:

-- 30 June 2013 for International Students (who need to apply for a UK Visa).
+- 30 June 2017 for International Students (who need to apply for a UK Visa)

-- 31 August 2013 for Home/EU students.
+- 31 August 2017 for Home/EU students

-- Funding deadlines for Studentships and Scholarships
+- funding deadlines for studentships and scholarships

 Tel: +44 (0)1225 38 3144